Why do you need this?

 - Later/Maybe (Ctrl-F7)

-You find “Search Folders” in the bottom of the list of nodes on the right side of your Outlook.
+You find “Search Folders” at the bottom of the list of nodes on the right side of your Outlook.

 A new Search Folder will be created using the name of the selected category.
-But you can change this name by right clicking the folder and select “Customize this Folder”.
+You change this name by right-clicking the folder and select “Customize this Folder”.

 Repeat the above steps for each of the categories you have created.